iu-parfunc/ecoop24-marmoset-artifact/README.md

     - `SpeedupMarmosetGhcContentSearch.pdf`, and
     - `SpeedupMarmosetGhcTagSearch.pdf`.
     The files will always be written in `~/vsGHC/large` or `~/vsGHC/small` depending on which mode we run in.

+3. `~/vsGHC/generate_sml_numbers.py` outputs three PDF files:
+    - `SpeedupMarmosetSmlFilterBlogs.pdf`,
+    - `SpeedupMarmosetSmlContentSearch.pdf`, and
+    - `SpeedupMarmosetSmlTagSearch.pdf`.
+    The files will always be written in `~/vsSML/large` or `~/vsSML/small` depending on which mode we run in.

 #### Mapping of CSV files to the tables in the paper